CarolinaSantejo/MiEI-UMinho/4Ano/CP/README.md

-# BD
+# CP

-Project developed within the scope of 'Bases de dados' course.
+Project developed within the scope of 'Computação Paralela' course.

 **Final grade:** 16 out of 20